lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +-- ... --+- ... -+---+- ... -+~~~~~~~~~~~~~~~~~~~~~

 ~~~~
-{: #Fig-All1Abort title='SCHC Sender-Abort format'}
+{: #Fig-SenderAbort title='SCHC Sender-Abort format'}

-Note that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment, but that it does not include a MIC nor a payload.
-The message length allows distinguishing between a SCHC Sender-Abort and a SCHC Fragment.

 The size of the SCHC Sender-Abort header is generally not a multiple of the L2 Word size.
 Therefore, a SCHC Sender-Abort generally needs padding bits.

+Note that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment, but that it does not include a MIC nor a payload.
 Padding bits are strictly less than a L2 Word size.
-The MIC is at least the size of an L2 Word.
+Since the total size of the MIC and the payload of an All-1 SCHC Fragment is at least the size of an L2 Word,
-Therefore, by looking at the message length, a receiver can distinguish a SCHC Sender-Abort from an SCHC All-1 ACK REQ (see {{All1ACKREQ}}), even in the presence of padding.
+a receiver can, by looking at the message length, distinguish a SCHC Sender-Abort from an All-1 SCHC Fragment (see {{LastFrag}}), even in the presence of padding.

 The Rule ID and DTag values in the SCHC Sender-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.